 Qantas and ANA currently fly from Sydney to Haneda once a day but all other flights from Australia (operated by Qantas, Japan Airlines, ANA and Jetstar) land at Narita.

 Premium cabin passengers enjoy basically the same quality of lounge options at either airport.
 However, there are no Priority Pass lounges at Haneda, meaning that those travelling in Economy Class may prefer to use one of the five lounges at Narita.

-When will we know about the new services and when will they start?
+When will the new services start?

 Haneda will open up four new slots at the airport for Australian flights starting 29 March 2020.
 This is partly in preparation for the Summer Olympics in July-August next year.